 After logging in, click the "Question" button at the bottom of the viewing screen and enter your question relating to the agenda items of the General Meeting of Shareholders in accordance with the instructions of the Chairman of the General Meeting of Shareholders.
-Please note that questions are limited to 2 questions per person, and the number of characters is limited to 150 characters per question.
+Please note that questions are limited to 2 questions per person, and each question is limited to 150 characters.